Get all the latest data for Brisbane

 What is the 5-year property price forecast for Brisbane as of 2026?

-The projected average annual appreciation rate for Brisbane property over the next 5 years is approximately 4.5% to 5.0%, which represents a moderation from the double-digit gains of recent years but still solid compounding growth.
+The projected average annual appreciation rate for Brisbane property over the next 5 years is about 4.5% to 6% per year.

 Which areas in Brisbane will have the best price growth over the next 5 years?